tushartushar/taksidiotis/guide.md

 * An oasis in the heart of Athens called "Six D.O.G.S" combines a lot of different happenings in one place.
 One can enjoy a relaxing coffee or snack in the back garden, a cocktail watching a concert, or cultural event while mingling with people from different backgrounds.
 [Click here to see more.] (https://sixdogs.gr/)

+* Baba au Rum - As strange as it sounds, this Greek, rum-focused cocktail joint has actually been named one of the world's 50 best bars.The cozy spot has a groovy 1950s feel and is located on a small, pedestrian street close to Syntagma Square.
+With tables outside and no cars to worry about, visitors tend to simply take over the street, turning the small bar into an awesome block party.
+It boasts a ridiculous selection of rums from Cuba, Trinidad, Mexico, Puerto Rico, the list goes on.
+While there is a set cocktail menu featuring everything from Tiki drinks to non-rum varietals like Pimm's Cups and Bloody Marys, patrons can simply tell the bartender what they're in the mood for and they'll mix something unique up especially for you.
+Don't despair if you can't make it to an island during your first visit to Greece, you'll definitely get the happy-go-lucky summer vibe here (even if it's more Barbados than Mykonos).
+  [click to visit website] (http://babaaurum.com/)

 ## Night life

 * Enjoy R&B and house music while enjoying your favorite drink at "Toyroom" in the center of Athens.